petiaccja/Mathter/docs/Guide.md

 #### Row-major vs column-major matrix layout

-Matrices takes another template parameter called ```Layout```, which can be either of:
+Matrices take another template parameter called ```Layout```, which can be either of:
 - ```eMatrixLayout::ROW_MAJOR```
 - ```eMatrixLayout::COLUMN_MAJOR```

 These don't affect the syntax of the code you write, only change the way the two dimensional matrix is laid out in the sequential memory.
-Note however, that **performance can be affected** with vector-matrix multiplications.
+Note, however, that **performance can be affected** with vector-matrix multiplications.
 It is faster when you have row-vectors with row-major layout, and column-vectors with column-major layout, because it can better use SIMD.
 Nevertheless, the correctness of the calculations is never affected.

 #### Packing

 All types accept an additional parameter called ```Packed```.
 Its default value is false, meaning the type will have an arbitrary size and arbitrary memory alignment which is optimal for the speed of calculations.
 When set to true, however, Mathter will impose no extra alignment and will pack objects tightly.
 Take a 3x3 float matrix as an example.
-Without packing, the matrix will consume the space of 3x4 float values, because its rows (or columns) are packed to 4 floats to leverage SIMD.
+Without packing, the matrix will consume the space of 3x4 float values, because its rows (or columns) are padded to 4 floats to leverage SIMD.
 When packed, however, the matrix will consume the space of exactly 3x3 floats, as one would expect.
 Packing is useful when uploading to the GPU, but on the CPU, you should always use unpacked types for performance.
 Like layout, packing does not change arithmetic or behaviour.

 ### Runtime parameters

 #### Camera look-at matrices

 Mathter has no concept of handedness.
 When making look-at transforms, you instead have the option to specify the look direction and the up-vector of the camera to any vector.
 Additionally, you have the option to invert any of the coordinate axes during the transform.
-With these parameters, you can produce any coordinate system, that you would like.
+With these parameters, you can produce any coordinate system that you would like.

 #### Perspective projection matrices